cysouw/diathesis/text/c05_preverbs.md

 The alternation between *strahlen* 'to shine' \Next[a] and *erstrahlen* 'to gleam' \Next[b] involves a reversal of nominative and locational arguments.

 \ex.
  \a.
-Die Sonne strahlt auf dem Haus.
+Die Sonne strahlt auf das Haus.
  \b.
 Das Haus erstrahlt in der Sonne.

 **Attested Verbs**